Oonagh creates music and sound works inspired by stories and places, particularly waterways.

 As writer and producer she has been commissioned to create four radio features with original music for ABC RN, including Yarramundi and the People of Dyarubbin 2021 for the History Listen, An ear on my heart 2008 and The Earthbound Spirit 2004 for Poetica and for Radio Eye Heart of Conflict 2005.

-In 2017, Oonagh was awarded ‘Magnetic Places’ funding from Penrith City Council to realise South Creek Wianamatta Turning a festival of nature, stories and sound, bringing community & students to South Creek / Wianamatta in St Marys working with waste to create sound sculptures.
+In 2017, Oonagh was awarded ‘Magnetic Places’ funding from Penrith City Council to realise South Creek Wianamatta Turning a festival of nature, stories and sound, bringing community & students to South Creek / Wianamatta in St Marys sharing stories of history and ecology of the area and working with waste to create sound sculptures.

 In 2015, Oonagh was commissioned by ABC RN’s Into the Music to document the influence of Indian Sarod player and teacher Ashok Roy in Ashok Roy…from India with Love.
 She was later commissioned to make a short film for PARRAMASALA in 2015 Ashok Roy: Surmani.

-Oonagh studied cello in the western classical tradition with Phillipa Jackson also learning to play Hindustani music on the cello, with Sarod Master Ashok Roy.
-Oonagh worked at the Sydney Opera House as a sound engineer from 2000 – 2006.
-Oonagh also works with children, teaching and conducting music ensembles at several schools in Western Sydney
+Oonagh studied cello in the western classical tradition with Phillipa Jackson and worked at the Sydney Opera House as a sound engineer from 2000 – 2006.
+Oonagh works with children, teaching and conducting music ensembles at several schools in Western Sydney

 Credits include: